V0X-DEI/V0X-DEI/README.md

 im yAPPING SO MUCH HERE OHMYGOD. ok but like im rlly shy and awkward so heh.. i usually don't int first okay note that .
 Also im not that talkative , sometimes i jst like to sit in silence;-;

-lowkey i think im gnna stop making friends , i cant manage a bunch of em ,,,,,lowk lazy too. you guys can still int
+i don't need anymore friends k i cant manage a bunch of them

 hmmm..imight like vox idk guyss.... looks at my 32 vox ponies..